-The first came in the traumatic 1982 season where the enigmatic Gilles Villeneuve lost his life at the Belgian Grand Prix, just a race after falling out with team-mate Didier Pironi.
+The first came in the traumatic 1982 season, where the enigmatic Gilles Villeneuve lost his life at the Belgian Grand Prix, just a race after falling out with teammate Didier Pironi.

 Pironi would also end his F1 career with a horrific accident, although he did survive his German Grand Prix practice incident.
 Patrick Tambay and Mario Andretti completed the season for the Scuderia to claim the title.

-In 1988, Gerhard Berger and Michele Alboreto clinched an emotional one-two finish at Monza just weeks after the death of Enzo Ferrari.
+In 1988, Gerhard Berger and Michele Alboreto clinched an emotional one-two finish at Monza, just weeks after the death of Enzo Ferrari.

 Nigel Mansell made history with Ferrari in 1989 as the team introduced the first semi-automatic gearbox to the sport.
 Mansell took victory at Rio to prove the development's worth, although McLaren was still too strong to topple across the season.

-After the fallout between Alain Prost and Ayrton Senna at McLaren in 1989, the Frenchman joined Ferrari for 1990.
+After the fallout between Alain Prost and Ayrton Senna at McLaren in 1989, the Frenchman joined Ferrari in 1990.
 The battle between the two rivals went down to the wire in Japan, where Senna famously collided with Prost as the Ferrari swept into turn one at Suzuka.
 Prost had to settle as runner-up.

-In 1991, tensions flared at the team and after a tumultuous campaign, Prost was fired ahead of the season finale, departing with no wins to his name that year.
+In 1991, tensions flared at the team, and after a tumultuous campaign, Prost was fired ahead of the season finale, departing with no wins to his name that year.

-Difficulties continued for the team with only two victories taken between 1992 and 1995 courtesy of Gerhard Berger and Jean Alesi, but brighter times were ahead...
+Difficulties continued for the team, with only two victories taken between 1992 and 1995 courtesy of Gerhard Berger and Jean Alesi, but brighter times were ahead.

 Arguably the greatest driver F1 has seen, then-two-time champion Michael Schumacher joined Ferrari from Benetton ahead of the 1996 season.
-The car was not the finest of the team's creations yet the German dragged it to three wins, including perhaps the greatest of his career at the Spanish Grand Prix, where, in atrocious conditions, he lapped nearly five seconds per lap faster than anyone else on track.
+The car was not the finest of the team's creations, yet the German dragged it to three wins, including perhaps the greatest of his career at the Spanish Grand Prix, where, in atrocious conditions, he lapped nearly five seconds per lap faster than anyone else on track.

-But Ferrari would begin an era of domination in 2000.
+But Ferrari would begin an era of dominance in 2000.
 Five consecutive driver and constructor championship doubles for the Scuderia and Schumacher would see them hold the record for most consecutive championships until Mercedes would usurp them in the 2010s, but the brilliance displayed was staggering.

 2002, for example, and Schumacher was untouchable, clinching the championship in France at round nine with seven races left.
-IF Schumacher didn't win, Rubens Barrichello was often on hand to pick up the pieces.
+If Schumacher didn't win, Rubens Barrichello was often on hand to pick up the pieces.

 In 2004, Schumacher took 13 wins and two second places out of 18 races, with Barrichello adding two of the missing five races Ferrari needed for a clean sweep.